RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

 -out:file:silent                                Name of output file [scores and torsions, compressed format]. default="default.out" [String]
 -in:native                                      Native PDB filename.
 [File].
 -out:nstruct                                    Number of models to make. default: 1.
-[Integer]
+[Integer] -score:weights                                  Scoring function (weights file) to use.
+The official 'best practice' at the moment is to use
+                                                -score:weights stepwise/rna/rna_res_level_energy4.wts -restore_talaris_behavior; currently in development
+                                                is stepwise/rna/rna_res_level_energy7beta.wts, which does not require -restore_talaris_behavior.

 Useful options
 --------------
 -monte_carlo:submotif_frequency                 Adjust the frequency of 'submotif moves' (taken from a database of native structures).
 When
                                                 benchmarking, it can be useful to set this to 0.0 to ensure no part of the target loop is being built from a native.
+-cycles                                         Number of Monte Carlo cycles.[default 50].
+[Integer]

 Limitations